 Deciding to date from the expat pool can be risky indeed.
 On the one hand you don’t need Word Reference to send a Whatsapp message to them, on the other hand beware of the immature travelling type who will not only avoid commitment with any woman, but also be incapable of simple tasks like wearing a pair of matching socks or having a bank account.

 5 – Don’t expect him to keep up

 As a British woman, I can tell you for sure that I can drink any Spanish guy under the table.
 He is stumbling to the bathroom to throw up on his shoes and I am searching for the shots menu.
 That´s all well and good until you have to dodge the obligatory goodnight kiss.
 Moderation please.
 Drink like a fish and there will be no Latin loving later.

 6 – Play up your non-crazy side

-Most Pablitos who have been around the block will have come across their fair share of drama with local señoritas – think Penelope Cruz in Vicky Cristina Barcelona and you´ll get the picture.
+Most Pablitos who have been around the block will have come across their fair share of drama with local señoritas – think Penélope Cruz in Vicky Cristina Barcelona and you´ll get the picture.
 If you seem like a cool chica who is low maintenance and won´t get jealous because they want some time out with the boys, you´ll come across as a breath of fresh air in Spain.

 7 – Forget about timekeeping

-Don't expect fixed plans days in advance with a slow build up, or even a clear idea of what you will be doing and when.
-If you arrive on time, you´ll be sipping your two euro glass of rueda totally alone for at least 20 minutes to half an hour.
+Don’t expect fixed plans days in advance with a slow build up, or even a clear idea of what you will be doing and when.
+If you arrive on time, you´ll be sipping your two euro glass of Rueda totally alone for at least 20 minutes to half an hour.

-8 - Beware the Rodriguez phenomenon
+8 – Beware of the Rodríguez phenomenon

 9 – Tear up the rules of seduction